astropy/photutils/docs/grouping.rst

 Stetson, in his seminal paper (`Stetson 1987, PASP 99, 191
 <http://adsabs.harvard.edu/abs/1987PASP...99..191S>`_), provided a
-simple and powerful grouping algorithm to decide whether or not the profile of a given star extends into the fitting region of any other star.
+simple and powerful grouping algorithm to decide whether the profile of a given star extends into the fitting region of any other star.
 Stetson defines this in terms of a "critical separation" parameter, which is defined as the minimal distance that any two stars must be separated by in order to be in different groups.
 Stetson gives intuitive reasoning to suggest that the critical separation may be defined as a multiple of the stellar full width at half maximum (FWHM).

 Photutils provides an implementation of the DAOPHOT GROUP algorithm in